ParaGroup/p3arsec/README.md

 * *gcc-pthreads* for the Pthreads implementation.
 * *gcc-openmp* for the OpenMP implementation.
 * *gcc-tbb* for the Intel TBB implementation.
+* *gcc-skepu* for the SkePU2 implementation.
+Only available if `--skepu` flag has been used during installation.

 Note that not all these implementations are available for all the benchmarks.
 For more details on supported implementations, please refer to the original [PARSEC documentation](http://wiki.cs.princeton.edu/index.php/PARSEC).